 Liquid fertilizers, such as liquid bone meal, should be stored in dry environments at room temperature.

-They shouldn’t be allowed to freeze, so keeping them in your unheated garage is a no-go if you live in a cold climate like me.
+Do not allow the liquid to freeze, so keeping them in your unheated garage is a no-go if you live in a cold climate like me.

 You’ll also want to protect your fertilizer from any pests or critters.